BananaChristian/Belt/README.md

 import anothermodule
 ```

 Belt resolves module names to file paths, generates stubs for dependencies, and passes them to the compiler in the correct order.
-The compiler never searches for files — Belt handles all resolution.
+The compiler never searches for files, Belt handles all resolution.

 ## Requirements